narcisseuuh/Eratosthene/README.md

 # Purpose

 Implementing the sieve of Eratosthenes in x64 assembly for fun ^^ (MaelHos encouraged me to do it some years ago, and I feel like now I am ready).
+WIP, I don't know if I will ever end up debugging it...

 # Usage